echokhan/Python-Problem-Solving/README.md

 The second solution, was an interpretation of neetcode.
 There were two main things to be done.
 The first was finding frequency of each element in the list (nums) using a dictionary.
 The second was creation of count_array which was to be a list of sublists/buckets each of which was to be populated by the elements of list(nums), at positions/indices which were the same as the frequency of the element values in nums.
 Then we iterate over the count_array in a descending order, ignoring the empty buckets and collecting values in count_array, returning the topK elements depending on the value of k.

-Another solution, as per my interpretation was bucketing
 ***********************************************************************************************